 PPE stands for Personal Protective Equipment.
-It is equipment used by an individual to keep themselves safe.
-PPE usually protects an individual rather than a group.
+In health and safety, you wear PPE to keep yourself safe.
+It protects the wearer from health and safety hazards and is a last line of defence.
 Examples of PPE include hard hats, safety footwear, hi-viz clothing, ear defenders, safety goggles, and gloves.

-Some items of PPE protect your head, like a hard hat to protect your from projectiles, or a hairnet to stop your hair getting tangled in the equipment you're using.
+Some items of PPE protect your head, like a hard hat to protect you from projectiles, or a hairnet to stop your hair from getting tangled in the equipment you're using.

 For example, on construction sites, hard hats, safety boots and hi-viz vests are often the minimum items of PPE required to enter the site.
 So the person can be seen and has some basic protection from general construction site hazards.

 Employers have legal health and safety responsibilities when it comes to protecting people at work.
-And employees also have legal health and safety responsibilities for using the control measures provided.
+Employees also have legal health and safety responsibilities for using the control measures provided.

 PPE is one of the options available to consider when you are looking at putting in place safety measures for a task or activity.
 But, when you check the hierarchy of risk control, you'll notice that PPE is not the most effective control measure.

 PPE should never be the first option because it only protects one user at a time.
 It also usually relies on user activation.
 The person needs to remember to wear PPE and wear it properly.
 And you need to rely on them not to take it off during the task or activity.

 For example, a ventilation system can protect 50 people and is one piece of equipment to test and inspect.
 50 people each wearing respiratory protection is 50 items of equipment to monitor, check and inspect.

 PPE is often quick and easy to implement.
-And users know they are wearing it, and you can see them wearing it, so it's easy to know when they are protected.
+And users know they are wearing it and you can see them wearing it, so it's easy to know when they are protected.

-PPE can be a simple and straightforward control measure.
-But PPE isn't one size fits all.
+Consider your worker's different shapes and sizes.
 Often, PPE can be adjusted or supplied in a different size to fit the wearer.
 Wearing the wrong fit can give the illusion of safety, without the benefits of actually being safe.